quasarframework/icongenie/README.md

-# PRE ALPHA !
-THERE BE DRAGONS!

-# quasar-icon-factory
+# quasar-icon-factory - Work in Progress
-is a cross-platform tool to create a set of favicons, webicons, pwa-icons and electron-icons as well as iOS, Windows Store and MacOS icons from an original 1240x1240 square icon that retains transparency and also minifies the assets.
+creates a set of **SQUARE** favicons, webicons, pwa-icons and electron-icons as well as iOS, Windows Store and MacOS icons from an original 1240x1240 square icon that retains transparency and also minifies the assets.
+It will also create splash screens and svgs.

-It works cross-platform to even generate those pesky `.icns` and `.ico` files for some reason still needed by Electron apps and in the case of the latter prefered by some browsers, even though modern development guidelines for Apple and Windows recommend using `.png`.
+It works cross-platform to even generate those pesky `.icns` and `.ico` files for some reason still used by Electron apps and in the case of the latter prefered by some browsers and webscrapers (favicon.ico) - even though modern development guidelines for Apple and Windows recommend using `.png`.

+It has three main interfaces (CLI, API and Webpack 4) and although it is built for the Quasar-Framework, it should work anywhere you can run node.

 > If you use an original that is smaller than 1240x1240 some icons will be naively upscaled.
+If you do not use a square original, it will be cropped square from the center using the smaller dimension as width and height.
 You have been warned.

 ## How it Works
 There are four things that icon-factory does with your original file.
 It will create a set of webicons for your project, it will minify those icons, it can make special icns (Mac) / ico (Windows) files for apps that need them and it will sort these icons into folders.

-There are three general functions that are used internally to compose icon sets and if you just want to use them, feel free:
+There are four general functions that are used internally to compose icon sets and if you just want to use them, feel free:
 - **build** - This function creates all assets requested from the sizes object or presets object.
 - **minify** - The default usage minifies all assets in the target folder in-place with `pngquant`.
 Compared to using `pngcrush --brute`, it is a relatively fast process.
 If you are not in a hurry and want the best results, consider using pngcrush instead.
 - **icns** - This will create the special MacOS (icns) and Windows icon (ico) files.
+- **favicon** - This will create the classical and never going out of style favicon.ico

-There are five composed methods that will create icons for you according to your needs:
+There are five composed "recipes" that will create icons for you according to your needs as assembled by our research:

+- **cordova** (all icons, splashscreens, all platforms)
+- **electron** (all platforms)
+- **pwa** (incl. chrome special icon name, favicon)
+- **spa** (common icon sizes, favicon)
 - **kitchensink** (all icons, all platforms)
-- **cordova** (all platforms)
-- **electron** (all platforms)
-- **pwa** (incl. chrome special icon name)
-- **spa** (common icon sizes)

 ### Head's Up!
 You may notice that very small icons (like 16x16 and 32x32) look a little strange.
 Achieving good results by simply downscaling to a very small size depends a great deal on your original, and it is highly recommended that you at least look at all of the icons before you publish your project to a store.
 While integration testing can make sure that you have an asset, judging the ability of your small icon to express the same content as a large one is highly subjective and something better left to humans.
 Not even hamming distance will get this right!